Watts-Lab/deliberation-assets/projects/talk_lab/backchannel_manipulation/pilot_1/game/practice/listener_practice_pre_instructions.md

 ### Your role in this study

-We want to understand how these signals influence the speaker - so we need you to change the how expressive you are in your listening behavior.
+We want to understand how these signals influence the speaker - so we need you to change how expressive you are in your listening behavior.

 Before each story, we'll give you one of the following sets of instructions:

-#### Increase
+#### Increase Responsiveness

-For one speaker, we want you to be

-In this study

-# Background

-In everyday conversation, people are always doing two things at once: 🗣️ one person is usually speaking, but the other person—the listener 👂—is also communicating, often in small but important ways.

-These listener responses are called "backchannels"—things like nodding, smiling, saying “mm-hm,” “yeah,” “right,” or showing surprise or empathy through facial expressions.
-Even though they’re brief and often automatic, backchannels are a crucial part of how conversations flow and how people feel heard.

-## What this study tests:

-In this study, we’re exploring how these listener signals affect the way stories are told.

-To do this, you’ll listen to three different people tell short stories, one at a time, in random order.

-## Your role:

-For each story, you’ll receive a short on-screen reminder describing how we’d like you to respond while listening.

-Across the three rounds (in random order), you’ll be asked to:

-1. NATURAL RESPONSES: Listen as you naturally would.

-2. INCREASE RESPONSES: Listen more actively and expressively.
+- Listen more actively and expressively.

+#### Decrease Responsiveness

-3. MINIMAL RESPONSES: Keep your responses more minimal.
+- Keep your responses more minimal.

-You’ll always remain the listener, but your role is active: we need you to vary your backchannel behavior to help us understand how listener feedback influences storytelling.

-Please follow the reminder shown at the start of each round, listen carefully, and react in line with those instructions.
+#### Normal Responsiveness

+- Listen as you naturally would.

+### What to expect

+Before each story, we'll tell you which of these three listening goals we'd like you to have for the upcoming call.

+You will also see a brief reminder during the call.

 ### 👉 Do not let the speaker know you have been given these instructions. 👈